Some books deserve to be recommended. Here I will list my favorite books and tell you why you should read ’em. For now, I made a start.

 Women Who Run with the Wolves – Clarissa Pinkola Estés: quoted in All one

-The Ethical Slut – Dossie Easton and Janet W. Hardy: This is my most lent book of 2015, because I love looking into ways of relating to each other.
-This book addresses practical ways of having multiple romantic relationships or encounters at the same time, or any form you want, in an ethical and thereby sustainable way!
-I have written about how I love it in The many ways of Love – and how to do it, which was followed by further clarification on my views in Spirituality meets polyamory, and they fall in love.
+The Ethical Slut – Dossie Easton and Janet W. Hardy: This is my most lent book of 2015, because I love to learn about ways of relating to each other.
+This book focuses on how to deal with having multiple romantic relationships or encounters at the same time, but to me it really is about how to have ethical and sustainable relationships!
+Essentially it’s about how to shape your relationships in a way that works for you and your parner(s).
+I have written about how I love this book in The many ways of Love – and how to do it, which was followed by further clarification on my views in Spirituality meets polyamory, and they fall in love.
 After this, I have read the Dutch book Bevrijd door Liefde by Jan Geurtz, which addresses spiritual relationships.
 I like this book even more than The Ethical Slut, as it focuses more on the relationship basis (like I do in my blog posts) than on the practical implications of polyamory.

 Hold me Tight – Sue Johnson: (Read in Dutch.)

 Sex at Dawn – Christopher Ryan and Cacilda Jethá: In short, this book is a popular scientific book about human evolution and the evolution of human sexuality in particularly.
 It debunks the common story of how men and women relate to each other sexually.
 It clarifies which part of human behavior is genetic and which part is, well, behavior.
 When humans started to practice agriculture, humans started the concept of ‘ownership’, which changed everything and made women dependent on men.
 This changed their sexual behavior, NOT their genes.

 This book has A LOT of text and repetition which makes it hard to read.
 However, I love the subject so I recommend it anyway, if you love it too!

 Taking Charge of Your Fertility – Toni Weschler